Mottie/Keyboard/README.markdown

 * The script uses the jQuery UI positioning utility
 * Adjust where the keyboard pops up relative to the input area.
+* `of` refers to the jQuery object where the keyboard attaches.
+The default below is null, but it reverts to the input object.
+Add a jQuery object (e.g. `$('#keyboard-anchor')`) to attach the keyboard elsewhere.
 * `my` refers to a keyboard location. `'center top'` is the keyboard point that is attached to the `at` element location.
 * `at` refers to the element location (the input or textbox). `'center top'` is the element point where the keypoint point is attached.

         position     : {
-          my : 'center top',
+          of : null, // null (attach to input/textarea) or a jQuery object (attach elsewhere) my : 'center top',
           at : 'center top'
         }